 Catherine Connolly was previously a member of the Labour Party until 2006 but has since been Independent after she was denied her wish to contest the Galway West constituency as running mate of Michael D. Higgins.
 She has since served as an Independent TD for Galway West since 2016, served as Leas-Cheann Comhairle (2020-2024) and Mayor of Galway (2004-2005).
 A barrister, she chaired the Irish Language Committee (2016-2020).

 Given her well respected position across the more left leaning parties, along with her geographical background being similar to Michael D Higgins, she may just be the exact candidate to "Unite The Left" for the upcoming Irish Presidential Election.
+Though the most recent news is that Sinn Fein will not be endorsing her presidency.

 Mary Lou McDonald